 Arizona offers a "Standard Annual Pass" that allows day-use access at all Arizona State Parks for pass holder and up to three additional adults in the same vehicle, with the exception of weekends (Friday-Sunday) and state holidays at the River Parks.
-A "Premium Annual Pass" day-use pass is also available and allows park access to three more people in the same vehicle.
-A Disabled Veterans Annual Pass is also available at no cost.
+A "Premium Annual Pass" day-use pass is also available, which allows park access on weekends and holidays.
 Annual passes may be purchased at any Arizona state park.

 Colorado's Annual Pass is valid for a full 12 months after you purchase it, not just for the calendar year.
 In addition to the standard pass, there are special passes for elderly, disabled, and low-income peoples.